pnwlady/hapi_app/README.md

 ```

   <em>This starts up the server.</em>
+  <em>Make note of your port.
+When you start your server, the message will tell you what the port is.</em>

 ####In a third terminal run your httpie REST commands to create content for your database: